Authors | Speakers | Reviewers

 Abstract submission

 Abstracts should not exceed 300 words.
-Your abstract will be reviewed by the conference editors and you will be notified whether it has been accepted or not accepted.
+Your abstract will be reviewed by the conference editor and you will be notified whether it has been accepted or not accepted.
 If accepted, we will provide you with the details required to submit your draft paper.

 Draft paper submission